 Initially the renovated space - realized in an amazingly short five months - became the temporary home of Springside's Upper School in the fall of 2002.
-After the girls moved into their new quarters, CHA decided to use the renovated space as home for its Middle School.
+After the girls moved into their new quarters CHA was then able to use the renovated space as home for its Middle School.